pgsohail/pgsohail/README.md

 </p>
 <p dir="auto"><a target="_blank" rel="noopener noreferrer" </a></p>
-<p dir="auto">I’m a Full stack Developer located in Pakistan.
-I have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences+cybersecurity.

-Well-organised person, problem solver, independent employee with high attention to detail.
-Fan of Football, outdoor activities, TV series and English literature.

-Interested in the entire frontend spectrum and working on ambitious projects with positive people.
+<p dir="auto">I am a Full Stack Developer based in Pakistan.
+My deep interest lies in UI enhancements, animations, and crafting seamless, dynamic user experiences with a focus on cybersecurity.
+Known for my organizational skills, adept problem-solving, and as an independent worker with meticulous attention to detail.
+A football enthusiast, I enjoy outdoor activities, TV series, and delve into English literature.
+My curiosity extends across the entire frontend landscape, and I thrive on collaborating with optimistic individuals on ambitious projects.

 <h3 dir="auto" style="font-family: '𝚆𝚑𝚊𝚝 𝙸'𝚖 𝚞𝚙 𝚝𝚘', sans-serif;">
   <a id="user-content--a-little-more-about-me" class="anchor" aria-hidden="true" href="#-a-little-more-about-me">
     <svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true">